 Your MBA year gives you the time and space to define and refine your personal brand.
 Here’s how to create a personal brand that will work hard for you in all aspects of life post-MBA.

-With the Rio Olympics coming up soon, we’ll be hearing a lot about PBs – personal bests.
-Every time you hear it, it should be a reminder that there’s another PB – your personal brand – and one in which you should be going for gold.
+But every time you hear it, it should be a reminder that there is another PB – your personal brand – and one in which you should be going for gold.

 “Branding, whether for a company or an individual, is all about perception – the image that comes into someone’s mind when they think of a business or a person.
 Think of Steve Jobs and what flashes through your mind?
 Apple, turtlenecks, trainers, a strong personality – these are all parts of the personal brand he created.
 You want to shape your personal brand so that the perceptions people have of you accurately reflect who you are and what you have to offer.